 Put a set each in a Netatmo indoor module and a wind module.
 The alkalines last about 6 months so may take awhile to see how these do.

 These are supposed to be a bit more heavy duty than their standard AAs.
 Stuck a set in my Bescor Motorized Pan & Tilt and left it on automatic for about 6 hours.
-It was still going which was pretty impressive given I've had older, but unused, alkaline batteries be too weak to run it.
+It was still going which was pretty impressive given I've had older, but unused, alkaline batteries be too weak to run it at all.

 EBL 9V Rechargeable Batteries